KrzysiekKonstantinow/Nobl9Task/README.md

 This project uses Cypress fixtures for data.
 You can find fixture files in the cypress/fixtures directory.
 Modify these files to update test data.

 ## Custom commands
 This project includes custom Cypress command to enhance test readability and maintainability.
-These commands are located in the `cypress/support/commands.js` file.
+The command is located in the `cypress/support/commands.js` file.

 ### Command: `locateRequestIFrame`